Home / ORPAS Application Guide / ORPAS – University of Ottawa

 Other standardized language tests (e.g., TOEFL, IELTS, DELF, DALF) and prior education (e.g., French immersion) cannot be used to replace the stated language requirements.

-Steps for the language proficiency tests:
+Notes for the language proficiency test:

-• Visit the OLBI webpage for information and test deadlines (which differ from the deadline for submitting your ORPAS application).
+• Visit the OLBI web page for information and test deadlines (which differ from the deadline for submitting your ORPAS application).

 • The OLBI language proficiency tests are taken outside the ORPAS application system.